-Focus on your breathing, take deep, long breaths and breathe out slowly.
+Focus on your breathing.
+Take a long, deep breath in and breathe out slowly.
 Breathe out for longer than you breathe in.
+Do this three times.

-If you’re feeling anxious or stressed, counting your breaths in and out whilst you do this helps switch on your cognitive brain, get grounded and move from reacting to responding.
+When you’re feeling anxious or stressed, counting your breaths in and out whilst you do this helps activate your thinking brain, get grounded and move from reacting to responding.

 3. Drink water

-In emotionally challenging times, it’s important to keep hydrated.
+In emotionally challenging times, staying hydrated helps you regulate.
 Drink more water than usual.